 The bright Caribbean sea and the white sandy beach aren’t the only attractions at Mayan Beach.
 The Mayan Ruins of Tulum sit on a rocky cliff and overlook the beautiful scenery.

-After touring the ruins, there is a stairway that leads down the cliff toward the beach.
+After touring the ruins, there is a stairway that leads down the cliff toward the beach, which is one of the best family beaches in Mexico and definitely worth a stop!

 The surreal sinkholes at the Great Cenote, Cenote Calavera, and Cenotes Dos Ojos are excellent swimming, diving, and snorkeling locations.
 You can spend days exploring the beautiful cenotes in Tulum and nearby!